AbdurRahman-Olaniyan/Model-Monitor-Team-Hamoye-Premier-Project/README.md

 ## Team: Model Monitor

-Malaria is a major threat to public health around the world, but also, in theory, one of the most straightforward to address.
-Our studies have shown that the prevalence of malaria in children of mothers with no education was higher than children of educated mothers.
-We saw that maternal education has a direct and indirect influence on the child malaria rates.
-Basic education such as teaching mothers the importance of using treated malaria nets and also the importance of seeking treatment when the child develops a fever will do great justice to reducing malaria rates in under five children.
+Malaria is a major threat to public health around the world but also, in theory, one of the most straightforward to address.
+This study has shown that the prevalence of malaria in children of mothers with no education is higher than in children of educated mothers.
+Maternal education has a direct and indirect influence on child malaria rates.
+Basic education, such as teaching mothers the importance of using treated malaria nets and also the importance of seeking treatment when the child develops a fever, will do great justice to reducing malaria rates in under five children.

 ## Aim and Objectives